banner

 In the future, this tool will automatically sign during kernel updates.

-For other boot methods, the above configuration method may be sufficient.
-However, if you use systemd-boot as the boot loader, further configuration may be required.
+For other boot methods, the above configuration methods may be sufficient.
+However, if you are using systemd-boot as the boot loader, further configuration may be required.

 Regarding this situation:

 In general, we only need to use pacman hooks to update the signature when updating the kernel or systemd.
-However, when using systemd-boot, we also need to update the bootloader when updating systemd (i.e., sudo bootctl update, which replaces /boot/EFI/BOOT/BOOTX64.EFI and /boot/EFI/systemd/systemd-bootx64.efi with the latest versions).
-Therefore, the execution order of hooks becomes a big issue - we need to ensure that the bootloader update occurs before the signing process.
+However, when using systemd-boot, we also need to update the boot loader when updating systemd (i.e., sudo bootctl update, which replaces /boot/EFI/BOOT/BOOTX64.EFI and /boot/EFI/systemd/systemd-bootx64.efi with the latest versions).
+Therefore, the execution order of hooks becomes a significant issue - we need to ensure that the boot loader update occurs before the signing process.

 Users who use systemd-boot are probably familiar with the automatic update method using pacman hooks (see systemd boot - Automatic Updates).
 The document provides two methods: